 We understand that making your first R&D Tax claim can be like navigating uncharted waters.
-To make the process as easy as possible, here are our 5 top tips for making your first R&D Tax Credit claim:
+To make the process as easy as possible, here are our top 5 R&D Tax Claim Tips:

 As part of a R&D Tax claim, you’ll need to provide a technical evidence report to showcase that your research and development activities solved non-trivial technical uncertainties; therefore, making them eligible for a claim.

 To create a well-evidenced report, we need to present the main R&D activities that were ongoing in the year and justify why their costs can be included in the claim.
 It’s possible to put this detail together retrospectively, however it really helps to record your work and thought processes as you go.
 This doesn’t need to be onerous, as often internal documentation already exists (specifications, presentations, drawings etc.) for us to draw on at a later date.

 Key bits of information to collect throughout the claim period:

 TBAT can help you to put formal processes in place within your business to help with the recording of R&D.

 Many accounting software platforms allow you to make use of tags or labels.